 - You must use our Steele Saddle Pad during the Demo Process because we need the impression your demo trail saddle will leave on the pad to check your saddle fit.
 If you choose to use your pad after purchasing a Steele Trail Saddle, then a thinner pad than normal (1⁄2 inch or less) will usually work just fine.
 When designing the tree it took 4 1⁄2 years of riding the bare tree on the horse with no padding for the horse and no padding for the rider.
 This is why we suggest using a thinner pad because the pad is used for shock absorbency not to make a bad fitting tree fit.
 This same concept is used for the seat for the rider.
 We use minimal padding for the rider because the seat in the tree fits the anatomy of the rider and the padding there is also used for shock absorbency.
 Just like for the horse no amount of padding in the world will ever make a bad tree fit.

-- On almost every horse that we come across, your girth will fall 2 to 3 inches behind the front legs of the horse.
-Our rigging system for the girth is set up to flow at a forward angle.
+- The girth system needs to go at a slight angle forward and the girth needs to fall two (2) fingers behind the front leg/elbow of the horse.
 After you tighten the girth (please do not over tighten the girth).
-The front 20% of the saddle with lock down on the horse’s withers to enable the rider to get on and off the horse.
+The front 20% of the saddle with a lock down on the horse’s withers to enable the rider to get on and off the horse.
 You will notice that the back end of the saddle will be up off the horse just slightly.
 When the weight of the rider is in the saddle, the back end of the saddle rests down on the horse’s back, the front 20 % will raise up slightly, now you have even pressure throughout the bottom of the saddle whether you are standing in the stirrup or sitting in the seat.
-The rider works with this fit to the horse because we have designed a rider’s groove that has a rise which comes up in front of the rider.
+The rider works with this fit to the horse because we have designed a rider’s groove that has a rise that comes up in front of the rider.
 This rise kicks the rider’s pelvis up straight and tucks their rear-end under creating a deep-seated pocket which adds a lot of security.
 This keeps the rider’s back up straight and keeps pressure off the inner thighs, knees, and ankles.

 - Our standard fit to the horse is fitting 85 to 90 % of the horses that we send it out to regardless of breed.
 We work mainly from two tree fits for this 85% to 90%.
 We have many fits for the other 10 to 15 % that our standard fit to the horse does not work for.